Envivi-git/News_analysis/README.md

 In order to run the code properly, please note that the data is saved on a google drive folder, you may need to change the path to your own drive or local folder.

 ## Files for web scrapping

+The files are:

+* Scrapper/meneame.ipynb: Contains a scrapper for Meneame with calls to all the libraries.
+The scrapper is coded with Python and the library Beautiful Soup.
+* Scrapper/Reddit.ipynb: Contains a scrapper for Reddit with calls to all the libraries.
+The scrapper is coded with Python and the library praw.
+* Scrapper/TwitterAPIScrapper.ipynb: Contains a scrapper for Twitter with calls to all the libraries.
+The scrapper is coded with Python and the library tweepy.

+All the scrappers generate a csv file as output for further data analysis.

+Other libraries used:

+* Datetime
+* json
+* pandas
+* request
+* urllib
+* numpy